fack2/postgres-workshop/README.md

 ## Loading the file

-Please download the file and navigate in the Terminal to its location.
+Please clone the repo and navigate in the Terminal to its location.

-Now run the command `psql --file=data.sql` in a new Terminal window/tab.
+create database by doing `createdb books` then `psql books`

-If it doesn't work try `psql -f data.sql`.
-If it still doesn't work then holler.
+then we need to run the sql file  `\i data.sql`.

 This will connect to your PostgreSQL server and run all of the SQL in `data.sql`, setting up our database for us.